Top Toys of 1987: Jenga, Nintendo, My Pet Monster and Peak Late-80s Weirdness

 Part of the appeal is obvious: ninja turtles are a ridiculous concept, and ridiculous concepts tend to work very well when they are specific enough to feel instantly ownable.
 TMNT combines combat, humor, mutation, and strong visual differentiation in a way that makes the line easy to memorize and easy to market.
 Each character feels distinct, the group identity is strong, and the premise is weird enough to stand out in a shelf full of more familiar formulas.

-What helps the brand in 1987 is that weirdness has now become a legitimate strength instead of a liability.
+What helps the brand in 1987 is that weirdness has now become a legitimate strength instead of a liability, helped by the rise of Saturday morning cartoon culture and character-driven toy universes.
 Earlier in the decade, many of the biggest toys still needed to look polished, aspirational, or neatly themed.
 By the late 80s, a property can win partly because it is odd in a very memorable way.
 TMNT benefits enormously from that shift.

 For Gen X, TMNT in 1987 feel like the first rumble before the full quake.
 They don’t need to own the entire year to matter.
 The important thing is that you can already feel the franchise’s future arriving.